raccoon-lang/raccoon/NOTES.md

 - Philosophy

-    Corona has certain worldviews that make the semantic analysis phase easier to understand and implement.
+    Raccoon has certain worldviews that make the semantic analysis phase easier to understand and implement.

-    - A function, in Corona implementation parlance, is a regular function, a method, a closure or an operator.
+    - A function, in Raccoon implementation parlance, is a regular function, a method, a closure or an operator.
     - Every object has a structure and classes are how we describe or classify those structures.
 We only think in terms of classes when we need to compare an object's structure with a class' blueprint structure.
     - Inheritance / variance is an abstraction we only care about for validation/type-checking purposes.
 Relationship between objects are only seen in terms of how similar their structures are.
     - Global variables are variables that persist throughout the lifetime of a program.
 Global variables include variables declared at the top-level, class fields and variables from a parent scope referenced by a closure.